tango4j/tensorflow-vs-pytorch/README.md

 # tensorflow-vs-pytorch

+## A Guide for the one who wants to learn both TensorFlow and PyTorch

 This repository aims for comparative analysis of TensorFlow vs PyTorch, for those who want to learn TensorFlow while already familiar with PyTorch or vice versa.

 [**01.
 Tensor**](https://github.com/tango4j/tensorflow-vs-pytorch/blob/master/01_tensor.ipynb)